Run The Night is soon approaching! We've gathered some top tips for running from runners with Crohn's and Colitis. Here's what they said...

 Try routine but expect change

 I just follow my everyday routine - change anything and I’d be all over the place, bowels and legs.
-Usual breakfast before a race, leaving plenty of time to relax and ‘log out’ beforehand.
-Locating the portaloos on arrival is always a top tip.
+Usual breakfast before a run, leaving plenty of time to relax and ‘log out’ beforehand.

-Accept that training runs and races won't always go to plan - sometimes you need to pause your tracker and find a pit stop, and sometimes you need to abandon a run completely.
-Currently training for a half marathon next Sunday - fingers crossed no pits stops.
+Runs and races won't always go to plan - sometimes you need to find a pit stop, and sometimes you need to abandon a run completely.

 I've traveled solo with Crohn's to run 5 different marathons in European countries.
 Here are some tips: